 A Leave of Absence (LOA) is a temporary interruption in a student's program of study at the University of Mount Union.
 There is a reasonable expectation that the student will return from the leave.
-LOA refers to the specific time period during a program when a student is not in attendance, but remains an active student at the University of Mount Union.
+LOA refers to the specific time period during a program when a student is not in attendance but remains an active student at the University of Mount Union.
 It does not refer to non-attendance for a scheduled break in a student's program, nor is it meant to include situations addressed by course incompletes.
 Students may not use the LOA policy to take courses at another institution for transfer credit or approved transient work.
 Prior approval and exceptions may be granted to students using the LOA policy to attend a non-credit bearing program that is deemed beneficial to the student's overall academic studies.
+International students are not permitted to take any form of LOA from the University.

-The University of Mount Union grants a Leave of Absence for up to 365 calendar days to a matriculated graduate student in good standing.
-The Office of the University Registrar will provide an application which must be completed and signed during the mandatory exit interview with the Graduate Program Director.
-The signature of the University Registrar or representative, the signature of the Director of Student Financial Services or representative, the signature of the Assistant Dean of Academic Affairs, and the signature of the student's advisor indicates approval of the LOA, which becomes effective on the date listed on the LOA form.
+The University of Mount Union grants a Leave of Absence for up to one full semester within an academic year (excluding Summer terms) to a matriculated undergraduate student in good standing.
+The Office of the University Registrar will provide an application which must be completed and signed during the mandatory exit interview with the Program Director.
+The signature of the University Registrar or representative, the signature of the Director of Student Financial Services or representative, the signature of the Program Director, the signature of the Associate Dean of Academic Affairs, and the signature of the student's advisor indicates approval of the LOA, which becomes effective on the date listed on the LOA form.
 Documentation submitted with the application for a LOA may be required for approval.
 The reentry date will be indicated on the LOA form.
-Please note that while the University may grant up to 365 calendar days of LOA to a graduate student, any period exceeding 180 days may result in a change to the student's financial aid status.
+Please note that while the University may grant up to a full semester of LOA, any period exceeding 180 days may result in a change to the student's financial aid status.
 Students should consult with financial aid prior to taking a LOA from the University.

-A LOA will be granted only before the official Drop/Add period has ended during the semester for which the student is registered.
+LOA will be granted only before the official Drop/Add period has ended during the semester for which the student is registered.
 Once a term/semester begins, a LOA will only be granted to those with extenuating circumstances and students must submit supporting documentation along with the LOA form.
 Students who are denied a LOA once the term/semester begins will be treated as a withdrawal for financial aid recalculation purposes.
-Students who do not return from an approved LOA on the reentry date indicated will be retroactively withdrawn from the University and/or dismissed from the program.
-Students may apply for an extension on an approved LOA as long as the total LOA sum of days does not exceed 365 calendar days.
+Students who do not return from an approved LOA on the reentry date indicated will be retroactively withdrawn from the University.
+Students may apply for an extension on an approved LOA as long as the total LOA sum of days does not exceed one full semester within an academic year (excluding Summer terms).

 Students applying for a LOA, and who owe an outstanding balance to the University, must clear the debt before returning from the LOA.
 Students approved for a LOA will be subject to the same policies governing an outstanding balance as a student who is seeking readmission to the University.
+Any student considering requesting a LOA that received financial aid, should consult with the Student Financial Aid Office to determine how their financial aid will be affected.
+Students who take an official Leave of Absence (LOA) will be considered an official withdrawal for financial aid purposes.
+Federal regulations require that the Office of Financial Aid calculate a Return of Title IV for LOA cases.